(1922) Stage: Appeared (as "Fernando"; Broadway debut

 (as "Claire").
 Produced by Henry Baron

-career was complicated by having to learn his line phonetically (often with great difficulty).
+career was complicated by having to learn his lines phonetically (often with great difficulty).
 He was never fluent in English during his entire Broadway

-(1925).
-Stage Play: Arabesque.
+.
 Music by Ruth White Warfield.
 Written by Cloyd Head and Eunice Tietjens.
-Scenic Design by Norman Bel Geddes
+Directed by / Scenic Design by Norman Bel Geddes

 (as "Laila, A Bedouine from the desert"), Hamad Attab, Geraldine Ballard, Merlin Ballard, Mohammed Basher, Mohammed Ben Ali, Charles Berkley, Hamad Bisher, Clayton Braun, John Brewster, Florence Brinton, Earle Caddock, Conrad Cantzen (as "Baba Youssef"), Chief Whitehawk, Curtis Cooksey